xNapha/employee-creator/README.md

 ## Requirements / Purpose

 A web application to create, list, modify and delete employees.

-The application should consist of a spring RESTful API and a React Typescript frontend.
-The schema for the employee is left to the criteria of the candidate.
+### Stack Used

+- Java (Spring)
+- React (Typescript)
+- Tailwind

 ---